samuelmeuli/wikibase-api/README.md

 ## Development

+### Contributing

+Suggestions and contributions are always welcome!
+Please discuss larger changes via issue before submitting a pull request.

 ### Setup

 See [this guide](https://wikibase-api.readthedocs.io/en/latest/development/development.html) on how to set up a development environment for this package.

-If you'd like to test this package with a local instance of Wikibase, see [this guide](https://wikibase-api.readthedocs.io/en/latest/guides/local_wikibase_instance.html) on how to set up a development instance with `wikibase-docker`.

-### Contributing

-Suggestions and contributions are always welcome!
-Please first discuss changes via issue before submitting a pull request.
+## Related

+- [`python-wikibase`](https://github.com/samuelmeuli/python-wikibase) – Wikibase queries and edits made easy